martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 You can also have an image on your form header and set it to appear with an animation effect.
 Press **Add Image** button to upload and select a picture from **WordPress Media Library.** Then choose the animation effect using Image Animation option.

-In case you don’t want the **Header Image** of your forms to appear on smartphones and tablets, mark **Hide Image on Mobile** option as checked.
+In case you don't want the **Header Image** of your forms to appear on smartphones and tablets, mark **Hide Image on Mobile** option as checked.

 Make sure to **Publish/Update** the form to save the change you made.